Do your bananas go “bad” way too often?

 - 1 Tablespoon Carob Powder

 - Stir in: 3 Tablespoons Cacao Nibs and 1/4 Cup Chopped Pecans

 Cut bananas into small pieces and freeze.
 Once frozen, place the pieces into your food processor.
 Blend, open lid and scrape the banana down, and blend again.
 Continue this process until the nice cream reaches a soft serve consistency.
 Add in peanut butter, pink salt, vanilla, cacao powder, and carob powder and blend until well incorporated.
 Stir in cacao nibs and pecans.

-The more add-in, the less and less you taste the base flavor of banana.
+Tip: The more add-ins, the less and less you will taste the base flavor of banana.

-So go ahead, what are you waiting for?
-Get those bananas into the freezer and soon you will discover your favorite flavors too.
+So go ahead.
+What are you waiting for?
+Get those bananas into the freezer and soon you’ll discover your favorite flavors too.

-We know that just like our family, you’ll be saying:
+We know that just like our family, you will be saying…